 The notable changes here were moving the pistol magazines to the right side next to the holster, deleting one of the tacos, deleting a canteen, and adding a knife.

 Moving the location of the pistol magazines wasn’t ideal for speed and accessibility, but it worked well enough for just carrying ammunition.
-I considered moving one of the triple mag pouches to that location, but it got in the way of squatting, kneeling, and made going prone just a tad awkward.
+I considered moving one of the triple mag pouches to that location, but it got in the way of squatting, kneeling, and made it awkward to go prone.

 Looking back, this configuration wasn’t all that bad from a practical standpoint.
-It was slightly better balanced, though not by a lot, and felt a bit more streamlined.
-The big reason I switched away from it was my decision to pick up an accompanying chest rig.
+It was slightly better balanced, though not by much since it still had seven rifle mags on one side.
+The big reason I drifted away from it was the a decision to include a chest rig in my load out.

 Not long before Version 3, Max revised his battle belt ideas towards a much lighter-weight configuration paired with a plate carrier or chest rig.
 He called this the Lite Battle Belt, and it stemmed from his time training civilians and considering other logistics, like riding around in vehicles.